 Sometimes you come across a classic car for sale along the side of the road you recognize from a Craigslist post.
 That’s exactly what happened this past Friday when we came across this 1973 Lincoln Continental 22,ooo mile time capsule for sale just as you enter into scenic Frenchtown, New Jersey.
-The asking price of this example is currently $14,000 and a review of the Hagerty Insurance Online Valuation Tool confirms this private seller has his Mark IV priced $1,200 above the current #2 “Excellent” estimate of $12,800.
-This is a stunning time capsule better seen in person to be appreciated, so if you are serious about purchasing this Metallic Burgundy over black leather you can start the conversation by calling the seller at (609) 533-4806 and if they don’t answer, please leave a message.
+The asking price of this example was offered at $14,000 and a review of the Hagerty Insurance Online Valuation Tool confirms this private seller had his Mark IV priced $1,200 above the current #2 “Excellent” estimate of $12,800.

 Full disclosure: we’ve been watching this Craigslist post for this exact for nearly one month as the yard is easily recognizable for us from just a few miles away from our office.
 However, every time we pass by, the Lincoln was never there for us to see it and the listing’s limited pictures were not enough for us to feature it.
 Consequently, when we took a drive to the next town over and we saw the car, we immediately had to stop and photograph it as we were shocked at how much better this Lincoln is in person that must be seen to be appreciated.